charliebritton/copycat-exercise/README.md

 # copycat-exercise

 ## About
 This is a small exercise I found on a website that I decided i'd have a go at.
 The website of choice was the [original site](http://www.pairuptocode.com/exercises/copycat.html) because I wanted to make it a little bit odd.
+You can take a look [here](https://charliebritton.gihub.io/copycat-exercise).

 ## Use Cases
 None really.
 Just a bit of fun.